I love to entertain. I also love to save money. Therefore, it’s been a bit of a hobby of mine to come up with cheap party food ideas.

 - 1 small onion, finely chopped

 Brown the beef and onion together.
-When fully cooked, add remaining ingredients to pan, mix well and simmer until hot.
+When fully cooked, add the remaining ingredients to the pan, mix well, and simmer until hot.
 Keep warm and serve in a crock pot for convenience when serving at a party.

 If you can get your roast on sale, this is a party food that will get rave reviews every time.
 I’ve never served it without getting multiple compliments.

 - 4 beef bouillon cubes (you can skip these and just add more salt and garlic if you’d like)